eliantony/NIFTI-Trisolve/README.md

 Thanks to my math teacher, Erica, for inspiring me to make this program!
 And my parents, for encouraging me and being my Beta testers.
 ## Other Info:
-Latest Version: PubBeta 1.02
+Latest Version: 1.03
-Stable Version: PubBeta 1
+Best Version: 1.03